alohaabhi/ArcHeader/README.md

 A lot of apps these days have a header at the top with a curved bottom edge, some have a gradient, some are solid and some even animate the curvature with scroll.

 With ArcHeader you can also do all of that and make your app look great!
-Follow along to know about how it works and he customizations available 👇
+Follow along to know about how it works and the customizations available 👇

 ### Available Types